Life University Vision, Mission, Values and Core Proficiencies

 Philosophy of Human Existence & Healthcare Policy

 Healthcare systems evolve from healthcare philosophies.
 Although our most institutionalized systems today revolve around a mechanistic view of health, Life University sees value in a vitalistic view of human function.
-With a growing body of evidence to support vitalistic concepts in the healthcare milieu, Life University will help spearhead changes that will revolutionize our nation’s approach to health care.
+With a growing body of evidence to support vitalistic concepts in the healthcare milieu, Life University is spearheading changes that will revolutionize our nation’s approach to health care and healthcare education.
 Our faculty will clearly identify these key issues for students and teach them how to evaluate new information and direct professional dialogues that will lead to new healthcare policy.

 Communication & Relationship Theory/Skills

 An ability to communicate effectively and the capacity for building relationships with others are critical factors in personal, business and life success.
 These skills can be developed.
 Life University challenges its students to develop and utilize the skills of effective listening, empathy, interpersonal skills and public speaking to create clear communications and foster meaningful professional relationships with members of the public, patients, colleagues and key opinion leaders.

 Belief Systems & Performance

 Life University exposes its students to a range of contemporary intellectual approaches and technologies that will help them reach higher levels of performance and success.
 Students will learn criteria by which to judge the usefulness of certain technologies and their applicability to their learning styles.

 Because change is one of the few constants in today’s professional environments, an educated person must learn how to evaluate, plan for and effectively use the element of change to impact controlled differences in the world.
 Life University exposes students to tested theories and concepts and help them evaluate their usefulness.
 Students also learn how people integrate and accept new philosophies and skills for communicating new concepts of health care.